qedsoftware/masked_normxcorr/README.md

 DESCRIPTION
 ===============
-masked_xcorr efficiently computes the cross-correlation between two images, each of which can be independently masked, using fast Fourier techniques.
+masked_normxcorr efficiently computes the cross-correlation between two images, each of which can be independently masked, using fast Fourier techniques.
 In simple signal processing terms, we are computing the cross-correlation of a 2D discrete signal with a larger 2D discrete signal, while also allowing the user to specify arbitrarily shaped